Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 An example of this that could actually happen is it steering 32800, 32770, 32740, 32768, 32768, 32650; where 32768 is a multiple of 2048, the best interval for the old algorithm.
 My personal explanation for this is that at the sort of small steering differences, oversteering is faster, but if you zoom very far you will find that understeering slightly would be better, which is why it would take one of the starting points way too often if it interpolated the wrong way.
 Understanding that the second best steering value is never reliable, the new algorithm takes a range around the best point with decreasing interval for every 'stage'.

 The stages are pretty simple:
-After our initial 17 starting points with an interval of 4096, divide the interval by 8 and measure 8 points around either side of the best point from the previous stage.
-After going from 4096 -> 512 -> 64 -> 8 -> 1, we can be fairly certain that we have approximated the best steering value to near perfection.
+After our initial 8 starting points with an interval of 8192, divide the interval by 4 and measure 8 points around either side of the best point from the previous stage, so that the new points don't intersect with previously measured points.
+After doing this a couple times we end up with an interval of 1, in which case we take 32 points around the best point to try and figure out the best one.
+If the value ends up on the edge we test the neighbouring values (if not yet tested) until the best point stays the same.

+After going for several stages we can be fairly certain that we have approximated the best steering value to near perfection.
 This change of algorithm gives us a pretty big acceleration boost of 0.014 km/h per second of speeddrift on average.

 ###### Old algorithm (No longer in use in newer versions of the python script):